rtmdrr/replicability-analysis-NLP/README.md

 Enter significance level:
 0.05

-Enter p-value combination method (B for Bonferroni, F for Fisher):
-B

-The k estimator for the number of datasets with effect is:  1 The rejections list according to the Holm procedure is: dataset6
+The Bonferroni-k estimator for the number of datasets with effect is:  1

+ The Fisher-k estimator for the number of datasets with effect is:  2

+ The rejections list according to the Holm procedure is: dataset6
 ```

 ## Release History
 * 0.1.0 The first proper release.
+* 0.2.0 Output both k estimators.

 ## Contact Information
 This file and the code was written by Rotem Dror.
 The methods are described in the above paper [(Dror et al., 2017)](https://arxiv.org/abs/1709.09500).
 For questions please write to: rtmdrr@campus.technion.ac.il